-Residential Education (ResEd) strives to facilitate a staff selection process that balances consistent standards and expectations with the distinctive needs and cultures of the individual houses within the neighborhoods.
+Residential Education (ResEd) strives to facilitate a student leader selection process that balances consistent standards and expectations with the distinctive needs and cultures of the individual houses within the neighborhoods.
 ResEd strives to implement a process that is fair and considerate of the experience of all participants, and provides equitable access to all participants.
-Undergraduate residential student staff play a critical role in the creation of safe, inclusive residential communities that support student health and well-being.
+Undergraduate residential student leaders play a critical role in the creation of safe, inclusive residential communities that support student health and well-being.

 Interviews provide an opportunity for applicants to learn about houses and for location managers to learn about applicants.
 Each applicant should have no more than two interviews per position in each house; this cap is to help limit the amount of time applicants spend in interviews.
 Some houses offer a combination of group and individual interviews; houses determine the format, sequence, and contents of these interviews.
 Houses also determine whether, when, and how applicants are invited to interviews.
-All interviews will be virtual to allow for equity among candidates who are on and off campus
+Interviews may be virtual or in person depending on the preference of the house.

 3. The Match